mozilla/bedrock/docs/attribution/0005-affiliate-marketing.rst

 access only), but at a high level the logic that bedrock is responsible for is as follows:

 #.
-On page load, a `JavaScript function`_ looks for a ``cjevent`` query parameter
+On pages which include the script, on page load, a `JavaScript function`_
-   in the page URL.
+   looks for a ``cjevent`` query parameterin the page URL.
 #.
 If found, we validate the query param value and then ``POST`` it together
    with a Firefox Account ``flow_id`` to the CJMS.
 #.
 The CJMS responds with an affiliate marketing ID and expiry time, which we
    then set as a first-party cookie.
 This cookie is used to maintain a relationship between the ``cjevent`` value and an individual ``flow_id``, so that successful subscriptions can be properly attributed to CJ.
 #.
-If a website visitor later returns to the landing page with an affiliate
+If a website visitor later returns to the page with an affiliate
    marketing cookie already set, then we update the ``flow_id`` and ``cjevent`` value (if a new one exists) via ``PUT`` on their repeat visit.
 This ensures that the most recent CJ referral is attributed if/when someone decides to